CoffeaTeam/coffea-casa-tutorials/README.md

 ## Summary
 The repository is divided into several components, which may be more or less helpful depending on your goals.

-If you are completely new to coffea, it's suggested that you begin your journey with the [analyses/thq/analysis_tutorial.ipynb](https://github.com/CoffeaTeam/coffea-casa-tutorials/blob/master/analyses/thq/analysis_tutorial.ipynb) file.
-This is a walkthrough of how to construct the analysis in the [analysis/thq](https://github.com/CoffeaTeam/coffea-casa-tutorials/tree/master/analyses) folder, going into thorough details of how columnar analysis can be implemented.
+If you are completely new to coffea, it's suggested that you begin your journey with [agc_tutorial.ipynb](https://github.com/CoffeaTeam/coffea-casa-tutorials/blob/master/agc_tutorial.ipynb), a version of which was presented at [AGC 2022](https://github.com/iris-hep/analysis-grand-challenge).
+A similar, but more practical walkthrough is presented in [analyses/thq/analysis_tutorial.ipynb](https://github.com/CoffeaTeam/coffea-casa-tutorials/blob/master/analyses/thq/analysis_tutorial.ipynb).
+Practically, this file tells you how to construct the analysis in the [analysis/thq](https://github.com/CoffeaTeam/coffea-casa-tutorials/tree/master/analyses) folder, going into thorough details of how columnar analysis can be implemented.
 The coffea documentation also has [additional examples](https://coffeateam.github.io/coffea/examples.html) to help you learn!

 The [examples/](https://github.com/CoffeaTeam/coffea-casa-tutorials/tree/master/examples) folder features examples which may further augment your understanding of coffea, but which are also useful to experienced coffea users as minimal examples for running on coffea-casa and Dask.
 These examples should run out of the box on our facility, and may thus be useful for debugging.